rhysbrettbowen/PlastronJS/README.md

 ### unhandling ###

-you can use the off method like I have above to unbind any handlers just like unbind in models.
+you can use the off method like above to unbind any handlers just like unbind in models.

 ### handling notes ###